This video and guide feature our Bantam Tools Desktop PCB Milling Machine and Legacy Software.

 When milling double-sided PCBs, use double-sided FR-1 PCB blanks.
 These boards are copper clad on both sides, with a thin sheet of phenolic resin in the middle holding them together.

-Unlike double-sided PCBs produced by a board house, PCBs made on the Bantam Tools Desktop PCB Milling Machine are bare, meaning they do not have plated vias.
+Unlike double-sided PCBs produced by a board house, PCBs made on your Bantam Tools Milling Machine are bare, meaning they do not have plated vias.
 As a result, you’ll need to connect vias manually.
 Because you’ll be doing this by hand, we recommend that you limit the number of vias on your board to save time during the assembly process.

 To hook up vias, thread a piece of wire through the vias on your board.
 Then, solder each side of the wire.
 Finally, snip the excess wire on each side of the via.

 Step-by-Step Walkthrough: Milling a Double-Sided PCB